-Wirral Council processes personal admissions data in accordance with the Data Protection Act 2018 and the Schools Admissions Regulation 2012.
-The information you provide on your preference form will be used by Wirral Local Authority and Governing bodies of primary/ secondary schools as Admission Authorities.
-They will apply the information to their published admission policies in order to allocate school places for children.
+Wirral Council processes personal data in accordance with the Data Protection Act 1998.
+The information you provide on your preference form will be used by Wirral Local Authority and the governing bodies of secondary schools as Admission Authorities.
+They will apply the information to their admissions policies in order to allocate school places.
 Where there is a need to co-ordinate admission arrangements with neighbouring local authorities, pupil data may also be shared to ensure the efficient allocation of school places.
-Information about your child may also be shared with Members of Parliament or Councillors, if you ask them to act on your behalf.
+Information about your child may also be shared with Members of Parliament or Councillors if you ask them to act on your behalf.